 Become a Student Affiliate Member

 Sign up to become a Student Affiliate to stay up to date with the profession and receive association newsletters and event notifications.
-To Sign up to be a member, please Sign Up on the OALA website - using the Sign Up option on the top right of the Home Page Screen.
+To Sign up to be a member, please sign up on the OALA website - using the Create an Account option on the top right of the home page.